-This transcript is derived from the video above and has been edited for style and for print publication.
+This transcript is derived from a lecture and has been edited for style and for print publication.
 To learn more, read Volume 1, Issue 2.

 Disruptive innovation has become a catch phrase in the legal profession today.
 The term was coined by professor Clayton Christensen here at Harvard Business School.
 He used it to explain why it was that in manufacturing, new competitors would come into the marketplace offering a product that seemed far inferior to existing products and yet within a relatively short space of time were able to not just capture market share but totally reframe the market and become the dominate players.
 The example he gives that everyone is familiar with is the transformation from big, mainframe computers produced by companies such as Digital Electronic Company or Wang Computer to small upstarts no one had ever heard of like Microsoft and Apple.
 The question is whether something like that is happening in the legal profession today.